MaxenceDC/ProgrammingChallenges/Challenges/Algorithmic/44-fizzbuzz/README.md

 fn fizzbuzz(n: u32) {}
 ```

-Then, I write a simple for loop inside of this function, which loop over within
+Then, I write a simple for loop inside of this function, which loops over a
-a range from 1 to n, included.
-To specify that I want the n to be included, I
+range from 1 to n, included.
+To specify that I want the n to be included, I use
-use the `..=` syntax.
+the `..=` syntax.

 ```rs
 for i in 1..=n {